 Message to New First-Year Students

-You will receive a copy of Conor Grennan’s Little Princes: One Man’s Promise to Bring Home the Lost Children of Nepal during your Advising and Registration Day.
+You will receive a copy of Fire and Forget during your Advising and Registration Day.
 You are expected to read the book during the summer and bring the book with you to campus in the fall semester.

 There will be programming related to the book during New Student Orientation and Husky Kick-off (the first two weeks of school).
-In addition to programs related to themes of the book and the culture of Nepal, over half of new students will use the book in one or more courses.
+In addition to programs related to themes of the book and the experience of veterans, over half of new students will use the book in one or more courses.